aseichter2007/ClipboardConqueror/readme.md

 Bug Reports and Feature Requests:
 ---------------------------------
-If it seems hung, copy text with no invoke and try again.
+If CC seems hung, copy text with no invoke a couple times and try again.

 If you encounter any issues while using Clipboard Conqueror or have suggestions for future improvements, please report them via github or email me at "clipboard.aseichter2007@gmail.com" I will work diligently to address and resolve any concerns.